World's Most Beautiful Woman

 - Beauty is, in fact, measured in "helens".
 One millihelen is "the amount of beauty needed to launch one ship".

 - Psyche, who was so beautiful people began to worship her instead of the goddess of beauty.
-Naturally, this made Aphrodite very angry and she sent her son Eros, the god of love, to make Psyche fall in love with something horrible.
+Naturally, this made Aphrodite very angry, seeing that it's a hubris against her domain, and she sent her son Eros, the god of love, to make Psyche fall in love with something horrible.
 Upon seeing her, Eros feel head over heels and married her.
 That's right.
 Psyche was so beautiful the god of love himself fell for her.

 - Not exactly to Aphrodite, but Cassiopeia boasted that her daughter Andromeda was more beautiful than the Nereids, themselves were high class beauties.
-Their father, Poseidon, took it way too seriously and demanded that Andromeda be sacrificed to his sea serpent, or else their city drowns.
+Their father's superior/friend, Poseidon, took it way too seriously (or being persuaded by the Nereids themselves) and demanded that Andromeda be sacrificed to his sea serpent, or else their city drowns.

 - The start of the Trojan War traces back to a competition over who was the most beautiful goddess on Olympus - Hera, Athena, or Aphrodite.
 Of course, all three of them tried to cheat, so the contest was really about who could offer Paris the most tempting bribe.